Course Open: April 26-June 24, 2021

 - discuss a number of disease processes that can impact the osseous structures of the thorax.

-Accreditation: This course has been submitted (but not yet approved) for 7.5 hours of continuing education credit for veterinarians in jurisdictions which recognize RACE approval.
-Course Agenda: Week 1 (Real Time Session May 3, 2021): Anatomy of the Thorax
+Accreditation: This course is approved for 7.5 hours of continuing education credit by RACE for veterinarians.
+(RACE 20-766755) Course Agenda: Week 1 (Real Time Session May 3, 2021): Anatomy of the Thorax

 This session will cover the normal anatomy of the thorax in dogs and cats and discussion on how to compare normal radiographs. **** BREAK – May 10, 2021 **** Week 2 (Real Time Session May 17, 2021): Trachea and Esophagus

 This session will cover the abnormalities that are associated with the trachea and esophagus and discuss disease processes in these areas.
 Week 3 (Real Time Session May 24, 2021): Mediastinal Structures

 This session will cover the structures of the mediastinal areas and how to recognize abnormalities in these areas. **** BREAK – May 31, 2021 **** Week 4 (Real Time Session June 7, 2021): Pleural Space

 This session will cover how to recognize abnormalities in the pleural space and the disease process in this area.
 Week 5 (Real Time Session June 10, 2021): Ribs and Sternum

 This session will cover how to recognize abnormalities in the ribs and sternum and the disease process in this area.
 Successful completion (scoring 80% or better) on the end-of-course test is required to earn a certificate of completion for the course.
 To learn more about the requirements for earning a CE certificate, please refer to Receiving Your CE Credit and Course Completion Certificate.
 Course Materials: Course materials will be available in the course library prior to each Real Time Session.